peterleng/spring/README.md

 ## Custom Collection

-If you are using a custom collection for Eloquent, you can still keep using Bouncy's methods.
+If you are using a custom collection for Eloquent, you can still keep using SpringSearch's methods.
 You'll just need to add a trait to your collection class.

 ```php
 use Illuminate\Database\Eloquent\Collection;